-EXIT Australia is a non-profit organisation.
-Exit is a project of OHPI, founded in 2015 and merged into OHPI in 2023.
+EXIT Australia was founded as a non-profit organisation in 2015 and merged into OHPI in 2023.

 Purpose

-Founded in 2015 we have prevented more attacks than years involved across Australia and whether clients are located interstate, inside maximum security, or war zones internationally we have been able to achieve in helping them disengage from the use of violence.
+EXIT has prevented more attacks than years involved across Australia.
+Clients are located around Australia and overseas, inside maximum security prisons, in war zones and in other difficult situations.
+Regardless of where they are located, EXIT has been able to help them disengage from the use of violence.

-Our central purpose is striving to assist those individuals who have noticed their increase in violence and are now seeking a safe exit away from this, we also collectively work with other organisations to support those wanting to leave groups that are of high demand or using coercive control against their members.
+EXIT’s purpose is striving to assist those individuals who have noticed their increase in violence and are now seeking a safe exit away from this.
+EXIT also works with other organisations to support those wanting to leave groups that are of high demand or using coercive control against their members.

 Media Coverage